amicuchu/NintendoClientsWiki/Game-Server-Overview.md

 The location of game servers is found by DNS lookup: g`<game server id>`-lp1.s.n.srv.nintendo.net.
 For example, Super Mario Odyssey's game server is g255ba201-lp1.s.n.srv.nintendo.net.

 Furthermore, NEX now supports UDP, TCP and WebSockets as underlying protocol.
 Switch games are configured to use WebSockets.
 Since TCP and WebSockets are already reliabile themselves, a new packet encoding is used: [PRUDP Lite](PRUDP-Protocol#lite-format).
 Also, since the connection is SSL-encrypted anyway, packets are no longer RC4-encrypted.

+Most Switch servers have disabled the guest account.
+Logging in with a normal account is quite complicated.
+A token must be provided to [LoginEx](Authentication-Protocol#2-loginex), which can only be retrieved from the BaaS server, but the BaaS server can only be accessed after going through dauth (device authorization) and aauth (application authorization).
+SciresM has explained this in more detail [here](https://www.reddit.com/r/SwitchHacks/comments/8rxg26).